tylernford/cocina_build/content/shop/gift-card-50-1.md

 Gift Cards do not expire and may be redeemed for food and beverages at any participating Cocina | 214 Restaurant & Bar.
 This card cannot be redeemed for cash.
 No value until purchased.
 This card will not be replaced if lost, stolen or damaged.
 Use of this card constitutes acceptance of these terms.

-Gift Cards cannot be used as payment for contracted multi-table events/private parties.
+Gift Cards cannot be used as payment for contracted catering, multi-table events and/or private parties.